PureStack-Engineering/challenge-cyber-blue-team/README.md

 **The Mission:** Write a Python script (`incident_response.py`) to parse the logs, detect the attack pattern, and identify the perpetrator.

 ### 🚦 Certification Levels (Choose your Difficulty)
 Your seniority is defined by the depth of your analysis and the flexibility of your tool.
-State your target level in your Pull Request.
+State your target level in your Pull Request (or commit message).

 #### 🥉 Level 3: Essential / Mid-Level (Passes the Test)
 * **Focus:** String Parsing & Basic Logic.